De Pere wrestlers ineligible for sectionals

-Eight of the De Pere wrestling team’s 10 qualifiers for Saturday’s WIAA Division 1 Kaukauna sectional have been disqualified.
+A majority of the De Pere wrestling team’s 10 qualifiers for Saturday’s WIAA Division 1 Kaukauna sectional have been disqualified.

-The wrestlers are being ruled ineligible due to having exceeded a schedule limit during the regular season.
+Eight of the school’s wrestlers are being ruled ineligible due to having exceeded a schedule limit during the regular season.

 De Pere has requested to appeal to the WIAA Board of Control on Friday.